newrelic/nr1-cloud-optimize/README.md

 ## Usage

 This application analyzes your environment using various integrations eg. Cloud Integrations, Infrastructure Agent, Kubernetes etc.

-The application shows cost and performance metrics per service and the potential impact to your environment as well as cost optimization suggestions.
+It shows cost and performance metrics per service so you can understand the potential impact to your environment as well as utilize the cost optimization suggestions.

 ### Features